hosuzuki/log/0_daily/6_june.md

 - 10 contributions on GitHub

 :trophy: Result
-- 42 Tokyo's project, Vim, Shell, and K&R exercises for 0.5 hours:100:
+- 42 Tokyo's project, Vim, Shell, and K&R exercises for 0 hours
 - 17 contributions on GitHub :100: